couchbase/query/docs/n1ql-select.md

 division, and modulo operators are supported.
 Additionally, a negation operator will change the sign of the expression.

-These arithmetic operators only operate on numeric values.
-If either operand is not numeric it will evaluate to NULL.
+These arithmetic operators only operate on numbers.
+If either operand is not a number, it will evaluate to NULL.

 ### Concatenation